 - Mizutsune: This beautiful creature was one of the flagship monsters from Monster Hunter Hunter Generations Ultimate.
 It has the ability to produce giant bubbles that will hinder the mobility of anything that gets soaked by them.

-The developers have also confirmed that for any monster that is returning from Monster Hunter World, they will be using the armor and weapon designs from World.
+Any monster returning from Monster Hunter World will be using the armor and weapon designs from World.
 Monsters from older games will be using the older designs, but they will be polished up a bit to look better.
 For monsters that have made an appearance in older games as well as World, they will be going with the World design for armor and weapons.

 Can I play with friends in Monster Hunter Rise?

-Multiplayer has always been a big part of Monster Hunter games, and we're sure that Rise will be no different.
-If previous Monster Hunter games are any indicator, we should expect multiplayer hunts with up to three other players.
-Early images show animal companions battling alongside a group of at least three hunters, so they seem to have changed it from previous games, where you could only bring a Palico companion if the group was only two hunters.
+Multiplayer has always been a big part of Monster Hunter games, and Rise is no different.
+Up to four players can experience the multiplayer components at the same time.
+Each of your animal companions battles alongside you and your teammates, which is a change from previous games where you could only bring a Palico companion if the group was only two hunters.

-Monster Hunter Rise will go back to the older method of separating single player village story missions from the multiplayer online Gathering Hub quests.
-Quests in the Gathering Hub will have cutscenes, but players are able to skip them at any time, instead of being forced to watch them in its entirety.
-There will also be no required story progression point before you can play online with friends.
+Monster Hunter Rise goes back to the older method of separating single-player village story missions from the multiplayer online Gathering Hub quests.
+Quests in the Gathering Hub have cutscenes, but players are able to skip them at any time instead of being forced to watch them in its entirety.
+Some of you will be glad to note that there is no required story progression point before you can play online with friends.

 When you play online with other players, the monster HP will be scaled for the number of players.

-A Nintendo Switch Online subscription will likely be required if you want to hunt with friends online.
+As with many Switch games, a Nintendo Switch Online subscription is required if you want to hunt with friends online.

 Will there be any special event quests?

-Since Monster Hunter Rise will be on the Switch, where players may not be online all the time, the game will go back to the old system for special event quests.
+Since Monster Hunter Rise is on the Switch, where players may not be online all the time, the game goes back to the old system for special event quests.
 This involves downloading event quests in advance before you play them.